Richard Kunze

-Richard Kunze (5 February 1872 in Sagan – May 1945) was a German right-wing politician known for his antisemitism.
+Richard Kunze (5 February 1872 in Sagan – May 1945) was a German politician known for his antisemitism.

 Early years

 Kunze's political career began around 1914 when the German Conservative Party employed him and fellow rightist Wilhelm Kube.
 Serving the party as general secretary, he earned 12,000 marks per month for a role primarily involving travelling in Germany, drumming up support.
 Near the end of the war, he became involved with the Fatherland Party, where he gained the nickname Knüppel-Kunze (Cudgel Kunze) because of strong attacks on the Jews.

 Post-war activity

 After the war, Kunze was associated with the Deutschvölkischer Schutz und Trutzbund and in 1920, he joined with Reinhold Wulle and Arnold Ruge to form the Deutschvölkischen Arbeitsring Berlin, a short-lived successor group.
 The German National People's Party (DNVP) absorbed the group in June 1920, and Kunze joined the DNVP and became the party's chief publicist.
 However, Kunze split from the party in 1921, feeling that it did not match his own hard-line stance on the Jews.